Brian and Pippa.

-Both are qualified to RYA/MCA Yachtmaster Ocean, as well as being Directors of the National Sailing Academy of Antigua & Barbuda.
-Brian is also a Director of Antigua Yacht Club.
-Both organisations are dedicated to the promotion of youth sailing on the island, something that is close to Brian & Pippa’s hearts.
+Both are qualified to RYA/MCA Yachtmaster Ocean, as well as being Directors of the National Sailing Academy of Antigua & Barbuda, an organisation dedicated to the promotion of youth sailing on the island, something that is close to Brian & Pippa’s hearts.

 If you are intrigued by the mysteries surrounding the art of sailing then both Brian and Pippa will be more than happy to enlighten you with all the technicalities and practicalities involved!
 Take the helm, trim a sail, have a go, you will love it!